topappfield/torch_control/README.md

     TorchControl.flash(const Duration(seconds: 1));

+## Examples

+See the companion example for demonstration on how to use the plugin.

+There are two of my apps in PlayStore that use this plugin:
+* [Flashlight Torcher](https://play.google.com/store/apps/details?id=com.topappfield.torcher) - Yet another torch/flashlight/lamp app with [source code available](https://github.com/topappfield/torcher).
+* [Count On Me](https://play.google.com/store/apps/details?id=com.topappfield.CountOnMe) - A tally counter app with many options, advanced features, statistics, and various methods of counting.

 ## Trivia

 Why yet another torch plugin?
 I needed a simple plugin for controlling the torch with the support for null safety, Dart 2, and a bit more flexible interface which was not readily available at the time.
 Moreover, I've never written a Flutter plugin as well as any Kotlin code before.